cassidoo/code-wave/README.md

 In addition to the word length getting longer for each level, the number of enemies also increases.
 There are bombs that remain stationary, and hovercrafts that move randomly around the map.
 If the player touches one, they are sent back to the start of the level (or are damaged, or lose a life, we can decide what we want to do there).

+Difficulty levels:

+- **Easy**: User can get letters in any order, and enemies restart the level.
+- **Medium**: User can get letters in any order, but enemies restart the level _and_ the player loses all of their letters.
+- **Hard**: User has to get letters in correct order, and enemies restart the level _and_ the player loses all of their letters.

 ## Project Structure

 This is a Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.